 Healthy eating during adolescence is important as body changes during this time affect

 an individual's nutritional and dietary needs.
-Adolescents are becoming more independent
+Teens are becoming more independent

 and making many food decisions on their own.
-Many adolescents experience a growth
+Many teens have a growth spurt and an

-spurt and an increase in appetite and need healthy foods to meet their growth needs.
+increase in appetite and need healthy foods to meet their growth needs.
+Teens tend

-Adolescents tend to eat more meals away from home than younger children.
-They are
+to eat more meals away from home than younger children.
+They are also heavily influenced

-Also, a common concern of many adolescents is dieting.
-Girls may feel pressure from
+Also, a common concern of many teens is dieting.
+Girls may feel pressure from peers

-peers to be thin and to limit what they eat.
-Both boys and girls may diet to "make
+to be thin and to limit what they eat.
+Both boys and girls may diet to "make weight"

-The following are some helpful considerations as you prepare meals for your adolescent:
+These are some helpful considerations as you prepare meals for your teen: